Milee00me/Web-development/Readme.md

 * Copy and paste the folder inside htdocs directory (XAMP Server used in this case)
 * open registration.html present in displaying data only folder
 * open login.php present in Blog and login folder (Credentials are Username Shadab Pass SSSSSS

+## AJAX Implementation
+* import aiktc.sql by navigating to localhost/phpmyadmin in browser
+* open createuser.php to get started

 ### Prerequisites